Supplier Sustainability Management

-The risk assessment covers critical Tier-1 and secondary key tier 1 suppliers and we totally identified 55 suppliers with 75 high sustainability risks mainly in aspects of trade secret protection and health (Occupational hazards).
-Due to lack of management approach on these particular issues, high-risk suppliers tends to acquire a high score on the “vulnerability” and therefore, got a high risk level.
+We identified 11 high-risk suppliers among 718 suppliers in 2017, the identified risks are mainly in the aspect of occupational hazards.
+Due to lack of management approach on these particular issues, high-risk suppliers tends to acquire a high score on the “vulnerability” and therefore, been identified with high risk level.

 TWM has started asking all suppliers with high sustainability risks to provide corrective action plans according their assessment result.
 So far 90.9% of current suppliers with high sustainability risk have set up their corrective action plans including revising their management approach for occupational risk identification, developing sustainability performance assessment methods and developing human right management policies policy for their own suppliers.
 Among those who have set up correction action plans, 100% of them have accepted the plan and are improving their ESG performance.

 Plans – Incorporating Supplier Sustainability Performance in Evaluation for Major Bidding Projects

 To further implement sustainable supply chain management in practice, TWM plans to request suppliers to disclose their CSR performance in 2018.
 Before suppliers can engage in the bidding for major projects, suppliers needs to complete CSR self-assessment questionnaire of that year, and its sustainability performance will serve as a key criterion in technical assessment for major bidding projects.